I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 The Return

-The Doctor, Dodo, a Monoid and a human from the Ark are sent to the planet below to scout about while Steven is sent to stew in the security kitchen.
-Or maybe he’s been sent to make a stew in the security kitchen?
+The Doctor, Dodo, and a Monoid are sent to the planet below to scout around, while Steven is made to stew in the security kitchen.
+Or is he sent to make stew in the security kitchen?
 It’s unclear.

 Sue: A security kitchen?
 I’m sorry, a what kitchen?